pandas-dev/pandas/doc/source/ecosystem.rst

 Visualization
 -------------

-While :ref:`pandas has built-in support for data visualization with matplotlib <visualization>`, there are a number of other pandas-compatible libraries.
+`Pandas has its own Styler class for table visualization <user_guide/style.ipynb>`_, and while :ref:`pandas also has built-in support for data visualization through charts with matplotlib <visualization>`, there are a number of other pandas-compatible libraries.

 `Altair <https://altair-viz.github.io/>`__